 Form does not come first for me, function does.
 What good is a pretty item, piece of furniture, or room if it is uncomfortable or serves no purpose in your life?
 It may look good, but if you never sit in it -what good is it?
 If it makes you smile then it serves a purpose :) the best kind of purpose!
 If it doesn’t then I would probably edit it – out of my life.

-Trying to come up with functional pieces that also look good – is what good design is all about.
+Trying to come up with functional pieces that also look good for my craft room – is what good design is all about.